Corporate Services Contact Us

 • Work on a rest day be paid equivalent to overtime wages

-• Any worker working for more than fixed working hours on a day be entitled to overtime wages double the amount paid on usual working hours[10].
+• Any worker working for more than the fixed working hours on a day is entitled to overtime wages, double the amount paid for usual working hours.

 Working Journalist (Conditions of Service) and Miscellaneous Provisions Act, 1955